Valle Latina: Middle Ages and Modern era

 At the end of the 5th century the Valley, along with the rest of the Peninsula, became part of the Ostrogothic Kingdom.
 Around the year 529, St. Benedict of Norcia founded the Abbey of Monte Cassino on the summit of Montecassino, on the southern edge of the Latin Valley, which represented a point of reference for the Christian identity of Western Europe.
 A few years later, in 535, the Greek-Gothic war broke out and ended in 553 with the Byzantine victory.
 With the subsequent Lombard invasion, the political unity of the Latin Valley was compromised: the Lower Latin Valley was incorporated into the Lombard Duchy of Benevento, to then follow the history of southern Italy, while the Upper and Middle Valle remained in the Roman Duchy and therefore the subsequent Church State.
 Anyway, in the southern area of the Latin Valley, autonomous feudal territories were formed that were able to shape their own and separate identity.
 Particular attention should therefore be paid, in this regard, to the Terra Sancti Benedicti and the Duchy of Sora.
-The hopes of municipal autonomy of the main cities of the Middle Latin Valley, including for example Ferentino and Alatri, as well as others in the neighboring regions, but in any case subject to papal authority, pushed Innocent III to establish the Province of Campagna e Marittima in the XII century.
+The hopes of municipal autonomy of the main cities of the Middle Latin Valley, including for example Ferentino and Alatri, as well as others in the neighboring regions, but in any case subject to papal authority, pushed pope Innocent III to establish the Province of Campagna e Marittima in the XII century.

 Cultural heritage

 In the Valley there are numerous small towns of great artistic and cultural importance.
 A quick and incomplete presentation is given here.
 In addition to the aforementioned Abbey of Monte Cassino, the city of Cassino preserves the remains of the ancient Casinum and in particular an amphitheater dating back to the 1st century AD, a Roman theater (still in use) and a section of the Via Latina.

 A little further north, in Roccasecca, there are the remains of the castle of the Counts of Aquino where St. Thomas Aquinas was born.
 In Monte San Giovanni Campano, on the right bank of the Liri, the castle where the saint was imprisoned by his family is preserved in excellent condition.
-The city of Arpino is particularly known for being the birthplace of Marcus Tullius Cicero and Gaius Marius, in the sixteenth century, Giuseppe Cesari, known as the Cavalier d'Arpino.
+The city of Arpino is particularly known for being the birthplace of Marcus Tullius Cicero and Gaius Marius, in the sixteenth century, Giuseppe Cesari, known as the Cavalier d'Arpino (Arpino's Knight).
 The city retains a perfectly preserved historic center, as well as megalithic walls that rise in the acropolis.
 It is also an important center for contemporary art thanks to the Umberto Mastroianni Foundation.
 Further north, in the High Latin Valley, in Grottaferrata, there is the Abbey of Santa Maria di Grottaferrata.